Business: Record label

 Location: Canada

-From 2006 to 2012 we designed sets for the majority of MTV Canada's programming, including The Hills After Show and all associated After Shows, 1G5G, a Brandon Flowers (The Killers) concert, Cocktales, and Sheena's Jersey Shore Pre Show.
-In early 2008 we gave the network's daily show, MTV Live, a full set redesign.
+From 2006 to 2012, we designed sets for the majority of MTV Canada's programming.
+The Hills After Show and all associated after shows, 1G5G, Cocktales, Sheena's Jersey Shore Pre Show, and a Brandon Flowers concert for The Killers among them.

 Business: Television Network